About Geisinger and its School of Spiritual Care

 Geisinger Wyoming Valley Medical Center (GWV) in Wilkes-Barre and Geisinger Community Medical Center (GCMC) in Scranton are Level II regional trauma centers.
 On the GWV campus are the Henry Cancer Center, the Pearsall Heart Hospital, the Geisinger Janet Weis Children’s Hospital Pediatric Unit, the Brain & Spine Tumor Institute, and a transplant program.

 Geisinger’s Clinical Pastoral Education (CPE) program is accredited by the Association for Clinical Pastoral Education (ACPE), which is the standard-setting agency in the field of clinical pastoral education.

-Centers must meet program and organizational standards, assess their programs, and periodically be reaccredited, so that students benefit from the highest quality of CPE.
-Similarly, the standards for the certification of CPE Supervisors are rigorous.
-Several review steps are involved in the certification process.
-The Code of Professional Ethics mandates high standards of professional competence and conduct, so that students receive supervision that is knowledgeable and encouraging.
+Geisinger’s School of Spiritual Care must meet program and organizational standards and be periodically reaccredited, ensuring its students receive the highest quality of CPE.
+The standards for the certification of CPE educators are rigorous and involve several review steps.
+The Code of Professional Ethics mandates high standards of professional competence and conduct, so students are provided supervision that is knowledgeable and encouraging.